LLC Income Tax Options for LLC Owners

 Options for LLC Income Taxes

 A Limited Liability Company (LLC) is a relatively new form of business entity, having been recognized by the IRS only since 1980.
 The LLC combines the ease of startup and operation of a sole proprietorship or partnership with the liability protection of a corporation.
-Because the IRS doesn't have a tax classification for LLC's, it chose to use existing tax classifications for this entity.
+Because the IRS doesn't have a tax classification for LLC's, it chose to use existing tax classifications for other business types for LLC taxes.

 How Does a Single-owner LLC Pay Taxes?

-Single-owner LLC Taxes.
-Thus, an LLC with a single owner (called a "member") is taxed in the same way as a single owner business - a sole proprietor.
+An LLC with a single member/owner is taxed in the same way as a single owner business - a sole proprietor.
 Like the sole proprietor business, the single-member LLC files its tax return on Schedule C. The profit or loss from the Schedule C is included with the owner's personal tax return.
-The owner also must pay self-employment tax (Social Security/Medicare) on the income from the LLC.

 How Does a Multiple-owner LLC Pay Taxes?